Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Results for kernels based on important copula classes

-\begin{example}[ Multivariate extreme value copula with asymmetric logistic structure \citep{tawn90}]\normalfont This is a second-order Markov process for which assumptions $\AA$ and $\AB$ fail to hold and it has more complicated structure than we have covered so far where weak convergence on $\RR^k$ was studied.\ In essence, this example shows a case where weak convergence holds on $\overline{\RR}^k$.
-The example is a special case of a stationary Markov chain with transition kernel \eqref{eq:mstranskernel} and exponent measure given by
+\begin{example}[Multivariate extreme value copula with asymmetric logistic structure \citep{tawn90}]\normalfont This is a second-order Markov process for which Assumptions $\AA$ and $\AB$ fail to hold and it has more complicated structure than we have covered so far where weak convergence on $\RR^k$ was studied.\ In this example, the weak convergences in Assumptions $\AA$ and $\AB$ no longer hold on $\RR^{k-1}$ and $\RR$ (cf. Remark \ref{rem:dist_support}), but on $\overline{\RR}^{k-1}$ and $\overline{\RR}$, respectively.\ The example is a special case of a stationary Markov chain with transition probability kernel \eqref{eq:mstranskernel} and exponent measure given by

-where $\nu_A \in (0,1)$ for any $A\in \mathscr{P}([2])$, and
+where $\nu_A \in (0,1)$ for any $A\in 2^{\{0,1,2\}}\sm \emptyset$, and